SeisSCOPED/HPS/_sources/preliminary/swc.md

 [Software Carpentry](https://software-carpentry.org) is a fantastic organization that teaches basic lab skills for research computing.

-For past hackweeks we have offered unofficial, abbreviated 2-day software carpentry trainings to help everyone gain skills in fundamental data science tools (Git, Linux Terminal, Python).
-By offering this work in advance of the hackweek we can maximize the amount of time we get to focus on more advanced topics.

-Below you will find links to our training materials from the 2021 SnowEx Hackweek.
-If you are new to Git, Linux, Python, please set aside a day or two to go over these materials in advance:
+If you are new to Git, Linux, Python, please set aside a day or two to go over these materials in advance.

 ## Getting ready